heykieran/xl-parse-clj/README.md

 You can see that the `:references` value contains the information about each cell on which the formula is dependent.

-In order to break out a sheet for a workbook you can run
+In order to *"break out"* a sheet for a workbook you can run

 ```clojure
 (graph/explain-workbook "TEST1.xlsx" "Sheet2")
 ```

 Once we have this information we can begin the process of converting it to a DAG.

 First, we use `graph/get-cell-dependencies` to augment the map returned by `explain-workbook` with a `:dependencies` key where its value is a vector of 2-tuples where the first value in the tuple is a cell and the second value is the cells on which it depends.

-We follow this with a call to `graph/add-graph` which uses the `:dependencies` to construct the DAG.
+We follow this with a call to `graph/add-graph` which uses the `:dependencies` key to construct the DAG.
 The graph is added to the workbook map as a `:map` entry.

 If you have graphviz installed you can inspect the DAG produced by the test workbook's second worksheet